microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

 ## Context and Problem Statement

-It would be extremely beneficial for applications using Semantic Kernel' planning features to be able to continuously monitor the performance of planners and plans.
+It would be extremely beneficial for applications using Semantic Kernel's planning features to be able to continuously monitor the performance of planners and plans.

 ## Scenarios